 Cloud Imaging can also be used to access capabilities that may not be supported by a desired Imaging Device, even when that Device may be directly accessible to the User.
-In and example of this use case, the User has access to a document formatted in Apple Pages™ that he wishes to print on a local Print Device, but neither his computer nor the Print Device accept this format.
-However, the Print Device can also be accessed though a Cloud Imaging Service that indicates that it does accept Pages formatThe The User therefore submits the Create Print Job Request to the Cloud Imaging Service.
-The Cloud Imaging Service will attempt to access the referenced Document Data, convert its format to one accepted by the destination Print Device, and submit a Create Print Job Request to the Cloud Imaging Device Manager.
-The Cloud Imaging Service may 'stream' the process, submitting the Create Print Job Request before format conversion is complete.
+In an example of this use case, the User has access to a document formatted in Apple Pages™ that he wishes to print on a local Print Device, but neither his computer nor the Print Device accept this format.
+However, the Print Device can also be accessed though a Cloud Imaging Service that indicates that it supports a Transform Service that does accept Pages format and converts it into a format suitable for the selected Print Device.
+The Transform Service may be within the Cloud Imaging Service or accessible to the Cloud Imaging Service either elsewhere in the Cloud or in some out-of-cloud Device registered with the Cloud Imaging Service.

-In all Use Cases, a Create Job Request accepted by a Cloud Imaging Service will cause a Job to be created in that server.
-At some point in the processing of a Job requiring use of an end Imaging Device, the Cloud Imaging Service will formulate a new Create Job Request which will be read by the Cloud Imaging Device Manager and sent on to the desired Imaging Device.
-If the Imaging Device accepts the request, it creates its own Job, and causes the Cloud Imaging Device Manager to report the status of this Job to the Cloud Imaging Service.
-That is, the Client request has resulted in two Jobs, one in the Cloud Imaging Service and another in the end Imaging Device.
-In cases such as this Use Case, where the Cloud Imaging Service is doing significant processing, perhaps in parallel with the Imaging Device, the two Jobs' states and reasons may be quite different.
-The Cloud Imaging Service must adjust the status and reasons information that it returns in status information to the Client that reasonably reflects the information about both Jobs.
+The User therefore submits the Create Print Job Request to the Cloud Imaging Service.
+The Cloud Imaging Service will attempt to access the referenced Document Data, convert its format to one accepted by the destination Print Device, and pass the document to the Cloud Imaging Device Manager.
+The Cloud Imaging Service may use the Transform and Print Services sequentially or it may 'stream' the handling making the reformatted document "fetchable" by the Cloud Imaging Device Manager before format conversion is complete.
+In either case, the Cloud Imaging Service is 'orchestrating' a workflow between two (or more) Services, although since these are all compatible Imaging Services, no special workflow operations are needed.

+The Cloud Imaging Service reports on the status of the Job to the User Client.
+This status reflects both what the Cloud Imaging Service is doing and the Job states reported by each of the participating Services.
+Therefore, it might be quite possible for the Job State reported to Client to bounce around among Pending, Processing and ProcessingStopped

 Paper Out Exception Occurs After a Job Request is Submitted

 If, in use cases such as outlined above, some fault condition occurs at the Print Device that affects the execution of the Job Request, the Cloud Imaging Device Manager communicates this information to the Cloud Imaging Service.
 Depending upon the nature of the fault and the characteristics of the Cloud Imaging Service, the Service itself may abort the Job (and report this to the Client) or it may communicate the status to the Client and allow the User to wait for the fault condition to be resolved.
 In the particular case of an Out-of-Paper fault, it would be reasonable to give the User the option of cancelling the Job or allowing it to remain in the Processing or ProcessingStopped state until the fault is resolved or some other action is taken.